This page describes how your Nuxeo cluster can scale depending on your needs.

 Nuxeo worker nodes allow you to manage batch processing nodes and to execute asynchronous work, such as conversions, Nuxeo Drive synchronization processes, full-text extraction etc. The number of necessary nodes will vary based on your needs, such as the use of the processing of large volumes of rich media files, the use of Nuxeo addons like Nuxeo Drive etc.

-The async tasks can be managed in a distributed way using the WorkManager with Kafka (or Redis).
+The async tasks can be managed in a distributed way using the WorkManager with Kafka (

 The WorkManager defines pools of workers, the size of a pool defines the maximum number of threads that can run concurrently on this node.